 More than half of all MBA students work before they enroll in a program.
 An MBA is considered an opportunity to take one’s career prospects to the next professional level.
 Professional experience is vital for business students and might be a reason to hold off and spend some time in the real world before pursuing a graduate-level degree.

 Professional experience also allows business students to see if they like their chosen career path before investing in a graduate degree.
-According to U.S. News & World Report, the average age of students in the top 25 MBA programs in the US in 2019 was 28.
-The average amount of work experience these students bring to grad school is 63 months.
+According to U.S. News & World Report, the average age of students in full-time MBA programs is 27.
+These students bring up to 50 months of work experience to grad school.

 Some programs, such as the MBA program at the University of Utah, require students to have at least one year of professional experience before enrolling.
 If you are considering graduate business school straight from college, be sure to research your program’s requirements.